hlship/sanddancer-dialog/README.md

 - Don't use the Rabbit's beat with other characters
 - `light lighter` now does something
 - Don't reveal truck's damage until examined
-- You can now `light webs` or `burn webs` (but still need courage)
-- Prevent player from tuning or switching off radio while talking with voice

 ### v3 -- 19 Sep 2020